VuePress EcosystemVuePress Ecosystem

 • Default: false

-Word highlight must be written on a separate line.
+Word highlights must be written on separate lines.

 • Example: